mjsmagalhaes/examples-datascience/README.md

 - other folders (with dataset names)
   - they contain scripts used in the analysis of that specific dataset

+### Notebook Names

+- example\_

+  - An example of how to do something

+- data\_

+  - Those notebooks are about datasets (usually in the data folder unless when too big to add to git like WoWs).

+- course\_
+  - Notebooks created for courses exercices.

 ## Some Projects in this Repository

 Those projects are in better shape but still considered a WIP.